SansK552/BBL-434-ASSIGNMENT2/README.md

-# Affine Gapped Global Sequence Alignment2
+# Affine Gapped Global Sequence Alignment

 This repository contains a Python implementation of global DNA sequence alignment using affine gap penalties (Needleman–Wunsch algorithm with gap opening and gap extension scoring).